 Our water source is the Biscayne Aquifer.
-This aquifer is an underground geologic formation where water is stored, extending from a few feet to approximately 200 feet below the land surface.
-The water is pumped from the aquifer to the land surface at two wellfield sites and is transported to the water treatment plant.
-At the plant, the water is membrane/lime-softened, filtered, fluoridated and disinfected prior to entering the water distribution system.
+This aquifer is an underground geologic formation where water is stored, extending from a few feet to approximately 200 feet below land surface.
+The water is pumped from the aquifer to the land surface at two wellfield sites and is transported to the Water Treatment Plant.
+At the plant, the water is membrane and lime-softened, filtered, fluoridated, optimized for corrosion control and disinfected prior to entering the water distribution system.